 Tom Yum Goong.
 This is one of my favorite Thai food and basil definitely cooked it in its best!

 If you’re not familiar with this iconic Thai soup, it’s a hot and sour mixture that’s customarily cooked with shrimp (prawn).
 An array of fragrant spices and herbs are generously used in its broth such as chili peppers, lemongrass, kaffir lime leaves, galangal, lime juice, and fish sauce.
-Often times, some meat such as chicken, shrimp, beef or pork are mixed in.
+Oftentimes, some meat such as chicken, shrimp, beef, or pork is mixed in.
 (FYI: basil’s version has prawns and mushrooms in it).

 Now I know some people who would want to eat this as is, but for me, it always goes best with a serving of hot rice!